FlowWest/hecr/README.md

 Installing hecr will install as dependencies: hdf5r, dplyr, and purrr.
 If detected on the system these will not install, but an update might be required.
-Both purrr and dplyr need to be in the latest version for hecr to work.
+Both purrr and dplyr need to be the latest version.

 ## Usage